LICQual Level 2 Award in Manual Handling Principles and Practice

-The LICQual Level 2 Award in Manual Handling Principles and Practice is an advanced training course designed to equip individuals with a deeper understanding of manual handling safety and best practices.
-Whether you are an employee, supervisor, or employer, this course is essential for anyone involved in manual handling tasks.
-Learn the key principles of safe lifting, carrying, and moving, and gain the skills to prevent injuries, improve workplace safety, and comply with health and safety regulations.
+The LICQual Level 2 Award in Manual Handling Principles and Practice is an advanced professional course designed to equip learners with comprehensive knowledge and practical skills for safe manual handling.
+Learners gain a deep understanding of the principles of lifting, carrying, and moving loads, along with strategies to prevent injuries, improve workplace safety, and comply with health and safety regulations.

 Course Overview